The 50 Classics series aims to expand your mind, leading you to discover people, ideas and books you may not have found otherwise.

 On this site, which has had over 1.5 million visitors, you'll find a few sample chapters from the 50 Classics books.
 I hope these will whet your appetite for the books themselves.

-Also check out the bestselling Capstone Classics Series, in which I provide Introductions to great books including Think and Grow Rich, The Art of War, the Tao Te Ching, Machiavelli's The Prince and Plato's Republic.
+Also check out the Capstone Classics Series (200,000 copies sold) in which I provide Introductions to great books including Think and Grow Rich, The Art of War, the Tao Te Ching, Machiavelli's The Prince and Plato's Republic.

 Sign up for my occasional newsletter so I can let you know when new books are released, and for extra insights on how to achieve your potential in life and work.